UK Scrambles For Hospital Beds As Virus Surges - UrduPoint

 A leaked briefing suggested that even in a relatively positive scenario, London's hospitals could be beyond capacity in less than two weeks.

-Over 30,000 people were in UK hospitals with the virus, more than at the peak of the first wave.
+Over 30,000 people were in UK hospitals with the virus, more than at the peak of the first wave, heaping pressures on healthcare staff.

+"Staff are exhausted," said Lindsey Izard, matron of the general intensive care unit at St George's Hospital in London.

 "We've seen 5,000 new patients in hospital beds with Covid-19 over the past week -- that's 10 full hospitals' worth of Covid patients... so it's a really big challenge," Chris Hopson told BBC radio.